 A well-respected nutrition expert, Angela Berrill is also a nutrition educator, accomplished speaker and presenter.
 Angela is passionate about educating the public on the importance of diet and is regularly called on to share her expertise and opinions by the media.

-Dietitian and nutritionist
+Dietitian - clinic and community

 Sarah specialises in weight management and behaviour change, and works within the ACC sector providing education for people with a spinal cord injury, traumatic brain injury and a number of other conditions.

-Nutrition consultant to food industry
+Nutrition consultant - food industry

 Rachel is a fully qualified nutritionist with over 10 years of experience in the food and health industries in New Zealand and overseas.
 She specialises in writing scientific literature reviews, advising on food labelling and the Food Standards Code and more.